madmous/madClones/README.md

 * Client: Fix the boards menu filter Fix cards view not rendering correctly when it updates Update board name and star it from the cards view

-* Server: Users microservice that handles authentication (signin: validates user and generate token, signup, signout, signcheck: validates token) Trello microservice that handles boards and cards Deploy microservices with kubernetes on google cloud Add continuous integration with travis
+* Server: Users microservice that handles authentication (signin: validates user and generate token, signup, signout, signcheck: validates token).
+Trello microservice that handles boards and cards.
+Deploy microservices with kubernetes on google cloud.
+Add continuous integration with travis

 ## Main technologies